jacklv999/mytest/读书笔记/ML&DL/CVPaper/GAN/pix2pix论文笔记.md

 ##### Structured losses for image modeling

-Img-2-img translation  used to treat the output as “unstructured” which means pixels are considered independently.
+Img-2-img used to treat output as “unstructured” which means pixels are considered independently.

-The CGAN learn a structured loss in which the loss can penalize any structure that differs from output and target.
+CGAN learn structurd loss by loss penalze any structure that differs from target

 ##### Conditional GANs

-Others use GAN for img-2-img mapping unconditional, relying on others (L2) to get conditional results.
+GAN for img-2-img mapng unconditional, relying others (L2) to get condtnl result

 ### 4. Method